openhab/openhab-addons/addons/binding/org.openhab.binding.zway/README.md

 ## Channels

+### Channels with detailed information for the devices

 The following channels are currently supported.

 | Channel Type ID | Item Type | Category | Asssigned for Z-Way device type and probe type |